Five Favorites for the Next Concours d'Elegance

-If anything, the 10,000 Lakes Concours d'Elegance helped revisit some old knowledge I forgot about over time.
+If anything, a Concours d'Elegance event would help revisit some old knowledge I forgot about over time.

 When I was younger, I used to be fascinated by American cars of the 1940s and 1950s.
 They were reminders of how good the industry was to this country.
 Alongside of that interest were other eras and automobile manufacturing countries that added context to the core of my automotive history knowledge.